Datasets

 Can I add images to an existing dataset?

-Yes, use the Add Images button on the dataset page to upload additional images.
+Yes, drag and drop files onto the dataset page or use the upload button to add additional images.
 New statistics will be computed automatically.

 What label formats are supported?